WemXPro/documentation/developers/services.md

 ## Suspend

-The suspend function is called whenever an order is suspended either by the schedular in an event the user paid to late or if a administrator suspends a server manually.
+The suspend function is called whenever an order is suspended either by the schedular in an event the user has not paid on time or if a administrator suspends a server manually.

-When this function is called, you should add a method to handle it appropriately.
+You should handle this function call appropriately by adding a method.

 ```php
     /**